nbohling/package-manager-exploration/README.md

 #### Automatically linking other packages from the same repo
 - Can you add package1 as a dependency to package2?
+  - `yarn add file:workspaces/package1` from package2 dir works
+  - You can also add the dependency to package.json manually (`@nb/package1": "^1.0.0",`), and it links automatically on yarn install.
 - Can you run `install` from within the root?
+  - Yes
 - How are the packages installed in `node_modules`? (symlink, flat?)
+  - Symlinks

 #### Running a single script in all workspaces
 - Serially
+  - `yarn workspaces run go-once`
 - In parallel, with streaming output
+  - Not supported, need to use something like concurrency

 #### Filtering workspaces
 - Include
+  - Can select once at a time, but not multiple
 - Exclude
+  - Not supported

 #### Updating dependencies across the repo
 - Does the tooling allow for updating lodash in both workspaces?
+  - `yarn upgrade lodash --latest` to stay within defined versions
+  - `yarn upgrade-interactive --latest` to update package.json
 - Does it allow for updating to the same version in both?
+  - `yarn upgrade-interactive --latest` can do it
 - Does it sync the package.json files?
+  - `yarn upgrade-interactive --latest` will save